 8. Find the eCommerce Platform

 You have two options to choose from here, you can either opt for an eCommerce marketplace like Amazon, Flipkart, eBay, etc. to sell your products, or you can build your eCommerce website and start selling your product through that.
-If you choose to build your website, there are a few eCommerce software you can choose from, like Shopify, Wix, Squarespace, BigCommerce, etc.
+If you choose to build your website, there are a few eCommerce software you can choose from, like Shopify, eBay, Wix, Squarespace, BigCommerce, etc. If you want to create a feature-rich eCommerce website, you will need to select a dedicated eCommerce development agency.

 All of the software comes with its unique features, choose a platform according to your need.
 They all do the same work; it comes down to your specific needs and preference when choosing one.